EmirayDurmaz/CE216ProjectSpring/README.md

 ## Usage
 2.1 **Using the Installer**:
-   - Download the `ArtifactCatalogSetup.exe` from releases
+   - Download the `ArtifactCatalogue.exe` from releases
    - Run the installer and follow the instructions
    - A desktop shortcut will be created automatically